cuuzis/rdfbrowser/README.md

 Project for Semantic Technologies study course at [Free University of Bolzano](https://www.unibz.it)

 ### Project Idea
-Developing a World's ski resort ontology and represent it on an interactive sysyem.
+Developing a World's ski resort ontology and represent it on an interactive system.
 System users must be able to traverse the RDF objects and properties.
 Objects that have coordinates must be shown on a map.
 The system combines Ski Resort data from [skimap.org](https://www.skimap.org) into a turtle rdf resource for sparql querying.
-The system is temporarily published in http://swproject2017.tk/ski-resort-browser/.
+The system has a [presentation](https://docs.google.com/presentation/d/1uSvkDx7_u_tnBN93Ye8ZBS5vlDruVXY7_aZWz9PVwVk/edit?usp=sharing) and is temporarily published in http://swproject2017.tk/ski-resort-browser/.

 ### Ontology
-The [ontology](https://github.com/cuuzis/rdfbrowser/blob/master/src/main/webapp/ontology.owl) defines a relationship of world Regions and Ski Resorts within those regions.
+The [ontology](https://github.com/cuuzis/rdfbrowser/blob/master/src/main/webapp/ontology.owl) ([visualized in webvowl](http://visualdataweb.de/webvowl/#iri=https://github.com/cuuzis/rdfbrowser/blob/master/src/main/webapp/ontology.owl?raw=true)) defines a relationship of world Regions and Ski Resorts within those regions.

 The ontology was designed using [Protégé](http://protege.stanford.edu/), with the help of a very useful guide by The University Of Manchester: [A Practical Guide To Building OWL Ontologies
 Using Protégé](http://mowl-power.cs.man.ac.uk/protegeowltutorial/resources/ProtegeOWLTutorialP4_v1_3.pdf)